lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

     $ git push heroku master

-Exactly the same process than with Github.
+Exactly the same process as with Github.

 ### Collaborate on Github